 Election Overview

-The City of Pooler contracts with the Chatham County Board of Elections to conduct municipal elections.
+The City of Pooler contracts with the Chatham County Board of Elections to conduct their municipal elections.
 Voter registration and related services are managed by the Chatham County Board of Registrars.
 Residents or candidates seeking a registered voter list may contact the Georgia Secretary of State’s Office.
 Candidates and voters are encouraged to confirm all details with official election authorities.

 City Governance